ebachard/miniDart/README.md

 - Logitech C922 :+1: (ask for a good light)
 - Microsoft Lifecam C3000: sometimes asks to restart once miniDart, (asks for a good light)

-Operating system: tested on Windows 7 and Win 10 64-bit.
+Operating system: tested on Windows 7 and Win 10 64-bit (a 32 bits version forwin7+ is available, but on demand only).

 What is currently functional :